Video Link: https://vimeo.com/272034757

 As mentioned earlier, this causes...you guessed it...inflammation.
 This IS NOT the area that you want chronic inflammation to run wild.
 Undigested food creates a perfect environment for diseases such as Irritable Bowel Syndrome (IBS), Crohn’s disease, and celiac disease.
 These are all due to a “leaky gut syndrome” and inflammation.

 To help prevent this from happening to you, watch what you put into your system.
 Processed, chemically-loaded foods, fast-foods, and excess alcohol are all things to minimize or avoid altogether.

 By changing any bad eating habits you may have, your levels of c-reactive protein will drop off in a remarkably short period.
 This is a beneficial development since c-reactive protein is a substance produced by the liver in response to inflammation.
 The lower its levels, the better.

 Don’t forget to keep your blood sugar levels from spiking.
-This means keeping your consumption of high glycemic foods to a minimum and consider adding blood sugar-controlling spices like cinnamon, garlic, and oregano to the mix.
+This means keeping your consumption of high glycemic foods to a minimum and considering adding blood sugar-controlling spices like cinnamon, garlic, and oregano to the mix.